NCAS-CMS/cms-website/pages/cylc8-upgrade-rewrite.md

 Make changes until `cylc validate .` gives no further warnings.

-## 4. PUMA2/ARCHER2 specific changes
+## 4. PUMA2-ARCHER2 specific changes

+The workflow should now be updated to Cylc 8, but further changes are required to run properly on ARCHER2.

 ### a.
 Add a `remote_setup` task to the graph

 We need a dummy task that sets up the `cylc-run` directory on ARCHER2 before any `fcm_make` mirrors start.

-**Information**: On ARCHER2 the cylc-run directory for each workflow is symlinked from `/home` to `/work`.
-In Cylc 8, the symlink is not set up when the workflow starts, and so the [`fcm_make` mirrror copies data to the wrong location]( https://cylc.discourse.group/t/cylc-8-2-step-fcm-make-and-symlink-dirs/515).

-Edit the `suite.rc` file, and add in a new task `remote_setup` that runs before any `fcm_make` tasks, e.g.:
+Edit the `flow.cylc` file, and add in a new task `remote_setup` that runs before any `fcm_make` tasks, e.g.:
 {% raw %}
 ~~~
 {%- if BUILD == true %}